- 2.79K views

 2. January to April — Low Season

 January to April is considered a wet season in Peru with temperatures dropping and rainfall increasing consistently, as is the norm.
-One may expect rainfall in all places across Peru, with the Inca trail even being closed around February.
-Around the end of February is when the tourist intake increases due to the re-opening of the famous Inca trail.
+One may expect rainfall in all places across Peru, with the Inca trail trips even being closed around February.
+Around the end of February in Peru is when the tourist intake increases due to the re-opening of the famous Inca trail.

 - Avg.
 Temperature: 72° F / 22° C (in Lima)